Are you ready for the shocking truth about how long it takes to learn a language?

 The only problem was… although I passed the tests, I could still barely speak German.
 And all those hours spent really didn’t amount to much.

-Of course, I did wind up learning German to a fairly high standard, but it was working on my own by getting ample doses of:
+Of course, I did wind up learning German to a fairly high standard, but it was only after working on my own by getting ample doses of:

 - Memory Palace applications

 But what I do know is that after I took the reigns into my own hands, within a few months, I was able to give public presentations in German.